Thanks to everyone who took part! Great questions and banter!

 ‘A’ levels Biology, Chemistry, Mathematics and General Studies; BSc (Hons) Human Biology; PhD

 University of Dundee and my boss Dr Graham Rena.

-Be the first in the world to discover a new piece of information and then sharing it!
+Favourite thing to do in my job: Be the first in the world to discover a new piece of information and then sharing it!

 I have always had a love of science, in particular anything to do with the human body.
 As a little child I was captivated by a TV show called Once Upon A Time….
 Life.
 Even to this day I remember the little cartoon characters representing different things in the body like red blood cells and bacteria.
 I wanted to understand how the body worked and from that day anything science related was of interest.
 Especially at secondary school, I loved science lessons and knew then I wanted to pursue science at university.